Argentina: new law gets final legislative approval

 The PCC imposed a PhP 22.8 million (approx. EUR 366,000) fine and voided Chelsea Logistics' completed acquisition of rival Trans-Asia.
 This is the second time in which the PCC has voided a deal in these circumstances.
 Interestingly, the PCC's voiding of the completed merger led the PCC to approve Chelsea Logistics' acquisition of another company because the unwinding of the first deal eliminated the competition concerns identified in the second one.

 The CCCS has published a Proposed Infringement Decision stating that a recent high-profile ride hailing segment transaction led to a substantial lessening of competition in Singapore.
 The regulator has proposed remedies, as well as a total fine of SGD 13 million (approx. USD 9.5 million) for the early implementation of the deal.
 The regulator has never imposed financial penalties before.
 The decision is being challenged.

 UK: national security thresholds

 New thresholds applying to UK mergers involving a "Relevant Enterprise" (active in the development or production of items for military or military and civilian use, quantum technology and multi-purpose computing hardware) came into force on 11 June 2018.
 You can read our client alert for further details on the amendments.
 The UK merger control thresholds remain unchanged for mergers in which the target is not a Relevant Enterprise.

 New guidance in Austria, Germany and India

 The Austrian and German authorities have published joint guidelines on the application of the countries' respective value of transaction thresholds.
 This follows a recent consultation process.
 The guidance is available in to read in German here.
-You can read more about the thresholds in our October 2017 Merger Control Minute.

 The Competition Commission of India has launched an online guidance system for M&A. It is accessible here.
 The system allows stakeholders to access advice on whether their transaction is notifiable to the CCI.